-If automatic-self-start for RT was blocked due to invalid odd parity for the terminal address and parity bits latched in the "Remote Terminal Operational Status Register (0x0018)", the RTSTEX bit cannot be asserted in the "Master Configuration Register 1 (0x0000)" until the parity error is corrected.
+If automatic-self-start was blocked due to invalid odd parity for the terminal address and parity bits latched in the "Remote Terminal Operational Status Register (0x0018)", the RTSTEX bit cannot be asserted in the "Master Configuration Register 1 (0x0000)" until the parity error is corrected.
 The host may overwrite the "Remote Terminal Operational Status Register (0x0018)" to correct the parity error, then assert RTSTEX in the "Master Configuration Register 1 (0x0000)".

-If automatic-self-start for terminal devices was blocked due to RAMIF or EECKE auto-initialization errors, the host can override the error condition after READY assertion by setting the RTSTEX and/or MTENA bits in the "Master Configuration Register 1 (0x0000)", providing the other operational conditions (in the 4-bullet list above) are met.
+If automatic-self-start for terminal devices was blocked due to RAMIF or EECKE auto-initialization errors, the host can override the error condition after READY assertion by setting the RTSTEX bit in the "Master Configuration Register 1 (0x0000)", providing the other operational conditions (in the 4-bullet list above) are met.

-A method for programming the initialization EEPROM from a fully configured terminal is explained in Section 17.
+A method for programming the initialization EEPROM from a fully configured terminal is explained in Section 14.
 If a different method is used for writing the serial EEPROM, for successful self-initialization after Master Reset, the twoscomplemented checksum (described earlier) must be saved in EEPROM locations corresponding to device RAM address 0x0051.

-If a different method is used for writing the serial EEPROM, in order to perform soft resets, twos-complement checksum must be written for the Remote Terminal at 0x01C0 and the Monitor Terminal at 0x005C.
+If a different method is used for writing the serial EEPROM, in order to perform soft resets, twos-complement checksum must be written for the RT at 0x01C0.